June 3 2025

 Note: You can hold both a BVA and BVB at the same time.

-For more information on Bridging Visas and their types, see our general Bridging Visa page for details on BVA, BVB, BVC, and BVE.
+For more information on Bridging Visas and their types, see our general Bridging Visa Services for details on BVA, BVB, BVC, and BVE.

 Why is a Bridging Visa B Important?